How to realistically market to the whole buying group.

 Blog

-B2D marketing is a comprehensive approach targeting developers on behalf of a company or brand to build awareness and advocacy.
+Business to developer marketing—or B2D marketing—is a comprehensive approach designed to build awareness and advocacy among the developers who use or want to use your solution.
 Successful B2D programs combine developer marketing and developer relations (DevRel) strategies to drive ongoing engagement throughout the customer journey.

 If you’re not familiar with these two strategies, here’s a high-level overview of both: